Steve Cook has been a pivotal figure in AFC Bournemouth's rise through the leagues since joining the club, initially on loan, in October 2011.

 However, a deal failed to materialise and he subsequently spent time at Mansfield Town before arriving at Dean Court in 2011.

-In January 2012, Cook officially became a Bournemouth player, signing permanently on a three-and-a-half-year deal.
+In January 2012, Cook became a full-time AFC Bournemouth player, signing permanently on a three-and-a-half-year deal.

-Ever since, the 25-year-old hasn’t looked back.
-In his first full season with the Cherries, Cook played 33 times in League One as Eddie Howe’s side finished second and scored in the all important 3-1 win against Carlisle to secure promotion.
+Ever since, he hasn’t looked back.
+In his first full season with the Cherries, Cook played 33 times in League One as Eddie Howe’s side finished second and scored in the all-important 3-1 win against Carlisle to secure promotion.

 Two years later, Cook played in every game and netted on five occasions as the Cherries gained promotion to the Premier League for the first time, winning the Championship in the process.

-In his maiden top flight season, Cook played a pivotal part as Bournemouth finished 16th, scoring the winner against Swansea and the first of two goals as the Cherries overcame local rivals Southampton.
+In his maiden top-flight season, Cook played a pivotal part as AFC Bournemouth finished 16th, scoring the winner against Swansea and the first of two goals as the Cherries overcame local rivals Southampton.

-Cook ended the season with the most clearances out of any other Premier League defender, and the most headed clearances of any top flight player too - which helped him secure the Bournemouth Echo Micky Cave Player of the Season for 2016/17 as well as the club's Goal of the Season 2016/17 for his strike against Liverpool.
+Cook ended the season having played every Premier League minute, with the most clearances out of any other defender in the division and the most headed clearances of any top-flight player - which helped him secure the Daily Echo-Micky Cave Player of the Season for 2016/17 as well as the club's Goal of the Season for his strike against Liverpool.